aws-samples/mitigating-the-impact-of-database-write-load-with-amazon-sqs/statics/tester/README.md

 $ tar -xf apache-jmeter-5.5.tgz
 ```

-3. Set the jmx file at same directory using scp or vi
+3. 3.
+Edit {{ELB DNS Name}} in the .jmx file and set the .jmx file at same directory using scp or editor (e.g. vi)

 4. Run the .jmx